-In light of these facts, the recent announcement, on 18 April 2022, of the U.S. government's commitment to stop testing anti-satellite weapons can only be warmly welcomed.
-Subsequently, both Canada and New Zealand have joined the U.S.-led moratorium.
+In light of these facts, the recent announcement, on April 18, 2022, of the U.S. government's commitment to stop testing anti-satellite weapons can only be warmly welcomed.
+As of December 6, 2022, Australia, Canada, France, Germany, Japan, New Zealand, South Korea, Switzerland and the United Kingdom have joined the U.S.-led moratorium.
 At this point one can only hope that this path will be followed by as many space powers as possible, preferably within the framework of the United Nations.
 An excellent opportunity might be represented by the United Nations-chartered Open-Ended Working Group (OEWG) on responsible space behaviors, which should develop norms and rules of conduct possibly leading to binding agreements.